This policy establishes guidelines for the allocation of financial aid funds to eligible students.

 A policy is needed to allocate scarce financial aid resources.

-Financial Aid office and the Educational Opportunity Program (EOP)
+Financial Aid office, Educational Opportunity Program (EOP)

 All EOP students at CSUCI.

 The Educational Opportunity Program is designed to improve academic support of low-income and educationally disadvantaged students.
 An EOP student has the potential to perform satisfactorily in the CSU but has not been able to realize this potential because of economic or educational background.
 The program provides admission, academic, and financial assistance to EOP-eligible undergraduate students.

 At California State University Channel Islands the program is self funded and receives no state appropriation.

 The priority for awarding an EOP grant is as follows:

 - Entering from high school with an expected family contribution of 0-800.